 Do dehumidifiers help to keep the house warm?

-They help albeit slightly.
+They help, albeit slightly.
 Unless you are only thinking of dispelling minimal coldness in a small room, a dehumidifier will not really do much to keep you warm.

 If your dehumidifier fails to warm the house, you should not be disappointed.
 After all, it is not designed to raise the temperature of the room.
 It is only supposed to lower the humidity level in your room.

-The temperature of the air in your room will increase just by a few degrees Fahrenheit, so you will not even feel it.
+The temperature of the air in your room will increase just a few degrees Fahrenheit, so you will not even feel it.

-Dehumidifier making the basement hot?
+Is the dehumidifier making the basement hot?
 No!